 Pelvic Floor Rehabilitation

 The importance of understanding and maintaining a healthy pelvic floor can be easily overlooked.
-Surgery, childbirth, scarring, sexual abuse or pelvic fractures can result in a number of health problems if not properly treated.
+Surgery, childbirth, scarring, chronic squeezing of the pelvic muscles, sexual abuse or pelvic fractures can result in a number of health problems if not properly treated.
 These types of trauma can cause excessive muscle tightness or weakness that may lead to spasms, pain, weakness and incontinence.

 What are typical symptoms?